Amazing Spaces woodland cabin

-The Cabin was originally built by a team from William Hardie Designs after an idea by architect and innovative design aficionado George Clarke.
-The build was filmed throughout and shown on the third series of the Channel 4 programme George Clarke’s Amazing Spaces, using local resources and timber harvested from our ancient coppice woodland.
+The Amazing Spaces woodland cabin was originally built by a team from William Hardie Designs after an idea by architect and innovative design aficionado George Clarke.
+It provides complete privacy in our ancient woodland, and has a wood fired hot tub!
+The build was filmed throughout, and used local resources and timber harvested from our ancient coppice woodland.
+It was shown on the third series of the Channel 4 programme George Clarke’s Amazing Spaces.

 The outside space is why you’re really here; within the clearing is a fire pit surrounded by oak seats and table with a grill and tripod and dutch oven.
-Nestled into the hazel coppice is the Victorian cast iron water bowser converted into a gorgeous wood fired hot tub and there is a separate cold shower.
+Nestled into the hazel coppice is the large wood fired larch hot tub which can easily fit 5 people, right next to this is a large out door hot shower and hand basin.
 Together with the composting loo made out of George’s favourite ‘wiggly tin’ you are self-sufficient in your den in the woods.
-However if all that ‘lighting fires for hot water’ is too much for you it’s only a short walk back up to the shower block and a bit of modernity!

-The Cabin sleeps five people, as a couple you would use the double bed of the triple sleeper in the bedroom, if you’re travelling as a family the children can have the bedroom and as parents you can use the sofa bed in the main space.
-The bunk beds you see in the video are no longer used.
-It comes with plenty of logs and kindling to start you off and more are available to buy at reception.
+The Cabin sleeps five people.
+As a couple you would use the double bed of the triple sleeper in the bedroom.
+If you’re travelling as a family the children can have the bedroom and as parents you can use the sofa bed in the main space.
+It comes with plenty of logs and kindling to start you off, and more are available to buy at reception.
 Lighting is Victorian oil lamps, and solar lights; as the space is light and airy and not vast, it is easily lit, however you will need a torch for night time loo trips and trips to the car park.
 You park your car in the car park and then ferry your gear using our fleet of trolleys and wheel barrows the short (200m) walk to the clearing.
-Bedding and linen is provided you will just need to bring bath towels.
+Farm map https://dernwoodfarm.co.uk/farm-map/ Bedding and linen is provided you will just need to bring bath towels.